swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 }
 ```

-A public enum can now be declared `nonexhaustive` or `exhaustive`, with `exhaustive` as the default.
+A public enum can now be declared `nonexhaustive` or `exhaustive`.
 (This is a context-sensitive keyword, like `final`.)
-In Swift 5 the compiler will warn if a public enum does not have either modifier; since it affects how the enum is used outside the library, it should be a conscious decision.
+The default behavior is `exhaustive` in Swift 4 mode and `nonexhaustive` in Swift 5; there is further discussion of these defaults in the "Default behavior" section below.

 A warning is emitted when using either keyword on a non-public enum, since they have no effect within a module.

-The naming and spelling of these annotations is discussed in the "Alternatives Considered" section at the end of this proposal.
+The naming and spelling of these annotations is discussed in the "Alternatives considered" section at the end of this proposal.

 ### Use-side